vinyldns/vinyldns/DEVELOPER_GUIDE.md

 ### Starting the Portal

-To run the portal locally, you _first_ have to start up the VinylDNS API Server:
+To run the portal locally, you _first_ have to start up the VinylDNS API Server.
+This can be done by following the instructions for [Staring the API Server](#Starting the API Server) or by using the QuickStart:

 ```
-utils/quickstart-vinyldns.sh
+quickstart/quickstart-vinyldns.sh --api-only
 ```

 Once that is done, in the same `sbt` session or a different one, go to `project portal` and then